 We are often asked to look at specific defects by current home owners or prospective buyers, rather than carry out a full comprehensive survey report on the whole property.
-This can prove cost effective especially if only one type of defect concerns you, but if there are a number of defects or possible shortcomings then a either a Home Survey or Building Survey would prove more cost effective and appropriate.
+This can prove cost effective especially if only one type of defect concerns you, but if there are a number of defects or possible shortcomings then either a Home Survey Level 2 or Building Survey Level 3 would prove more cost effective and appropriate.

 Defect analysis can be carried out by way of a Limited Defect inspection and report.
 The scope of the report is set out and agreed in writing before the inspection is carried out.